hendrikfolkerts/sesviewel/README.md

 EXECUTE

-Change into the directory of SESViewEl and execute
+Install Node.js, then change into the directory of SESViewEl and execute
 - npm install

 All necessary packages are installed.